Linuxfabrik/monitoring-plugins/check-plugins/nodebb-version/README.md

 Checks if a NodeBB update is available by comparing the installed version against the latest release.
 Alerts when an update is available.

-**Data Collection:**

-* Queries the NodeBB Read API endpoint `/api/admin/dashboard` using Bearer Authentication
-* Compares the installed NodeBB version against the latest available version
-* Reports the last restart timestamp including the user who triggered it

 **Important Notes:**

 * You need to issue a bearer token of type "user" in the NodeBB admin panel: Settings > API Access > Create Token > Specify your User ID and Description (for example "Linuxfabrik API Token").
 In NodeBB, a user token is associated with a specific uid, and all calls are made in the name of that user.